mouse-reeve/kyranides/transcription.md

 Boyl it to half, and give it to wash the
 Mouth for three or five or seven days, and your Teeth will never ake.
-If one will diligently confider, the Vine will cure all Diseases from the Head to the Feet.
+If one will diligently consider, the Vine will cure all Diseases from the Head to the Feet.
 This Herb is called _THEOdorica_, i. e. _Given of GOD_.
 _Kiranus and Harpocration_ do thus far agree.